Geerodge/georgemc.co.uk/src/products/guides.md

 ---
-title: "Free Guides & Resources"
+title: "Free Digital Marketing Guides & Resources"
 description: "Free guides, tools, frameworks and resources that I've used with hundreds of clients to help them grow their businesses."
 icon: "libary"
 eleventyExcludeFromCollections: false